andressamorschel/assembly-vote-service/readme.md

 ### How about the API performance?

 I've implemented an auto-scaling rule to increase the number of instances when the current instance reaches 80% usage.
 This improves scalability and helps ensure the API can handle higher loads effectively.

+### Why not write integration test for the rest of the endpoints

+I would like!
+But I didn't have enough time